 - A good level of body control and confidence in tumbling, handstands, manipulation and partner acrobatics

-- The ability to stay task focused during training
+- The ability to stay task-focused during training

 Tribe is where the intensive training takes a step up.
 Training 5.5 hours a week with 4 coaches a session pushes the students technically as well as creatively.
-Students train in small clusters of similar body types and interest and are pushed to become well rounded in in tumbling, manipulation, handstands and partner acrobatics.
+Students train in small clusters of similar body types and interests are pushed to become well rounded in tumbling, manipulation, handstands and partner acrobatics.
 Tribe has a large focus on ensemble work and developing acts and routines to be performed in public.

 Graduates of Tribe shall have the following competencies: